Claims - Canada

-Below is claim information that applies to Canada users only.
-If sending e-claims, setup the ITRANS or Claimstream clearinghouse first.
-To troubleshoot claims, see Troubleshooting.
+When sending Canadian e-claims, setup the ITRANS or Claimstream clearinghouse first.
+To troubleshoot claims, see Canada Troubleshooting.

 Edit Claim Window

 On the Edit Claim window in the main grid, Lab Fees show on the same rows as the Procedures they are attached to, instead of as separate rows.

 If insurance requires student school and status, enter it on the Edit Patient Information window under Name of School and Eligibilty Excep.
 Code.

 - CDA Number or Identifer: Canadian Dental Association identifier of the referring provider.

 - Reason: The reason why the referring doctor chose to refer the work related to this claim.

 - Accident Date: Used to indicate that dental treatment was needed as the result of an accident.
 If a value is entered, the Is Accidentfield on the printed claim will automatically be marked.

 - Trans Ref Num: When claim is sent electronically, this box is automatically filled with a unique transaction reference number composed of letters and numbers.
 To reverse or undo a claim, click Reverse.
 This button is only enabled when the claim has already been sent earlier that same day (determined by the existence of the Trans Ref Num).